kando-menu/kando/README.md

 You can either download a prebuilt binary or compile Kando yourself.
 For both approaches there are instructions available in the [:memo: Installation Guide](docs/installing.md).

+## Homebrew (macOS)
+If you are on macOS, you can install Kando as a Homebrew Cask by running:

+    brew install kando

 # :rocket: Getting Started

 Kando comes with an example menu which you can open by pressing <kbd>Ctrl</kbd>+<kbd>Space</kbd> on most platforms.